 Under the Data Protection Act 1998 any individual has the right to make a request to access the personal information held about them.

 Open Door Adult Learning Centre NEVER share your details without your permission and never sell them on to third parties.

 ESFA message - "The SFA funding rules for 2016 to 2017 included a change of process for publishing that year’s actual fees and charges.
 Instead of asking providers to publish these on their website, all providers of adult education and training that had ’provision subcontracting’ last year must tell us the actual level of funding paid and retained for each of their subcontractors.
 We will publish this information in a single location on gov.uk."

-Our course began on Tuesday 2nd October 2018 , demonstrating some key features of the Windows 10 platform and Microsoft Office 2010 suite of applications.
-New courses in Crafts will begin on Monday 14th Janaury 2019.
+Our computer sessions, demonstrating some key features of the Windows 10 platform and Microsoft Office 2010 suite of applications, continue to be available on Tuesday and Wednesday.
+New courses in Crafts began on Monday 14th Janaury 2019.

 ALL learners are expected to pay a Centre administration fee of £2 per session (per week) that they attend.

 and complete the form.
 We will be happy to reply to your enquiry.